jestrux/articulate/README.md

 </script>
 ```

-The demo in the gif above was captured from the content-editor demo [here 👉](/src/demos/content-editor/index.html).
+The code above and the gif demo was captured from the content-editor demo [here 👉](/src/demos/content-editor/index.html).

 #### Other Customizations